-You need to have access to the DSS Data Exchange web portal - don’t worry you won’t need to work on it much longer.
+You need to have access to the DSS Data Exchange web portal, here’s how you do that:.

 1. Obtain an AUSkey certificate.
 If you are not already registered for AUSkey, registration information is available on the Australian Business Register website.

 1. Obtain access to the DSS Data Exchange web portal, follow the instructions on DSS Data Exchange Task Card 1.